tobiaszgithub/cig/README.md

 Flags:<br>
 &ensp;-h, --help&ensp;&ensp;help for flow

+Global Flags:<br>
+&ensp;-t, --tenant-key&ensp;&ensp;string&ensp;&ensp;Tenant key from configuration file

+Use "cig flow [command] --help" for more information about a command.

 ## cig generate-config
 Generate configuration file.
 This file is nessesary for the operation of the cig tool.
 Configuration file should be placed in working directory or userhome/.cig/ directory